space-wizards/space-station-14/README.md

 ## Building

+1. Open CMD (or other console application) in folder where install build.
-1. Clone this repo.
+2. Clone this repository using `git clone (repo-url)`.
+3. Go to repo folder using `cd (repo-name)`.
-2. Run `RUN_THIS.py` to init submodules and download the engine.
+4. Run `RUN_THIS.py` to init submodules and download the engine.
+5. If you have any issues when getting started with missing files run `git submodule update --init --recursive`
-3. Compile the solution.
+6. Compile the solution using `dotnet build`.
+7. Test run server using `dotnet run --project Content.Server`.

 [More detailed instructions on building the project.](https://docs.spacestation14.io/getting-started/dev-setup)